Greek Walking Adventure

 ‘Crete Only’ Option

-If you don’t have time for the full Santorini/Crete walking trip you can join us for only the Crete portion.
+If you don’t have time for the full Santorini/Crete walking trip you can opt for only the Crete portion.
 The price will be adjusted accordingly.
 Please inquire!

 ‘Hidden Athens’ Extension

-If this is your first time to Athens, we’d be happy to arrange a private pre- or post-trip extension that goes beyond the usual tourist attractions.
+If this is your first time to Athens, why not arrange a pre- or post-trip extension that goes beyond the usual tourist attractions.
 This can include an airport pick up or drop-off.

 Trip Details